-Students bear only a small part of the cost of their education at Texas Tech since the University's and Health Sciences Center's main support comes from taxes paid by the citizens of Texas.
+Students bear only a small part of the cost of their education at Texas Tech since the University's and Health Sciences Center's main support comes from taxed paid by the citizens of Texas.
 Students in the Texas Tech University Health Sciences Center School of Nursing can expect to spend the following amounts:

 \$25 application fee to be submitted with the application for admission.
 Applications will not be processed until the application fee is submitted.
 The application fee is not refundable.
 This fee is waived for students who are enrolled in Texas Tech University at the time of application to the Health Sciences Center.

-Immediately upon acceptance of an offer of admission, the student pays:

-\$50 deposit which will be refunded at the beginning of the first semester.

-\$20 orientation fee that provides a student nametag, a sleeve patch and a 1 year subscription to the American Nurse.
+The fee is also waived for employees on at least a 9-month appointment, their spouses and dependent children under age of 25.
+Immediate upon acceptance of an offer of admission the student pays: \$50 deposit which will be refunded at the beginning of the first semester, \$25 orientation fee that provides a student name tag, a sleeve patch and a l-year subscription to the American Nurse.
 The orientation fee is not refundable.